andrealorenzon/testo_tesi/tesi.md

 # Implementation of ROSE in the `imbalanced-learn` Python package

-As we said, a tool is useful only if it available.
+As we said, a tool is useful only if it is available.
 ROSE has an already available R implementation [^ROSE CRAN].
 Despite R being the favored programming language among statistician, Python is quickly rising in popularity, and over the years tens of thousands of packages were offered to help researches in mathematic and statistic fields.
 We decided to avoid contributing on closed source, expensive or ineffective softwares like MatLab, Excel, Stata, SPSS, and contributing to the community by choosing Python.

 As of the date of this writing, the best way to start an argument in a group of data scientists is posing the question "So, Python or R?".
-This work will stay as far as possible from taking a side in this dilemma, both languages offering many pro and cons, opportunities and flaws.
+This work will stay as far as possible from taking a side in this dilemma, both languages offering many pros and cons, opportunities and flaws.

 Instead of the simpler choice of publishing a stand-alone library, we decided to maximize the availability of the code extending the already-available `imbalanced-learn` library[^imblearn], that is a contributor of the well known `scikit-learn` project[^sklearn].